Managing your narrative....

 Do you realize how hard it is to withhold love?
 As humans, we naturally yearn for connection and love —to receive and to give love.

 My heartaches for those that are holding onto such heaviness.
 That heaviness blurs vision.
-You can’t even see past bad intentions enough to move on to another emotion.
+You anticipate bad intention and are unable to extend the benefit of the doubt.
 Ever heard someone say, “she’s dead to me” or “it’s tough mourning the loss of someone who is alive.”
 If you sit with those expressions long enough, you'll see how heavily painful both of those things sound.
 The narrative of our lives is sometimes so subtly influenced that it can get away from us and become something that we don’t recognize or feel good about.

 As it is your story, you can control how your life looks, how it feels, how you move forward and the results you achieve.
 In fact, the stories you tell yourself can have a big influence on your wellbeing and your ability to achieve your personal goals.
 The stories you tell yourself can change and shape your brain and therefore your behaviors, so it's important to empower yourself with good stories.

 What disempowering stories are you telling yourself?
 Maybe your disempowering story is pretending you don't have feelings.
 Or that no one wants you...or that no one cares...or is it that you recruit others to hate.
 Whatever the story is, it'll hold you hostage until love shows up.
 May you remove the icebox where your heart used to be so you don’t continue to miss out on life changing experiences...and the ability to love fully and deeply.